 “You used to be good friends,” Scorpius stated, reminding him of a much simpler time in their second year.

 “That part of my life is dead to me!”
-Albus said, spitting to emphasise how dead and buried it was to him, Scorpius only just moved out of the way in time.
+Albus said, spitting to emphasize how dead and buried it was to him, Scorpius only just moved out of the way in time.

 “She pushed me down the stairs!”
 Albus cried angrily.

 Scorpius gave him a once over look and saw that he had no injuries.

 “You look fine to me,” he said, looking back up into Albus’s face.
 A serious look was set onto it.